 Supplementary valuations are carried out for a variety of reasons including rezoning, subdivisions, amalgamations, renovations, new constructions, extensions, occupancy changes and corrections.

-The Victorian Valuer-General is tasked with undertaking supplementary valuations and advises council on a monthly basis of valuation and Australian Valuation Property Classification Code (AVPCC) changes.
+The Victorian Valuer-General is tasked with undertaking supplementary valuations and advises when a valuation and/ or Australian Valuation Property Classification Code (AVPCC) changes, typically on a monthly basis.

 Supplementary valuations bring the value of the affected property into line with the general valuation of other properties within the municipality.
 Objections to supplementary valuations can be lodged in accordance with Part 3 of the Valuation of Land Act 1960.
-Any objections must be lodged with Council within two months of the issue of the supplementary rate notice.